Learning Transferable Spatiotemporal Representations from Natural Script Knowledge: Method

 \subsection{Pre-training Objectives}

-Besides the pretext task of TVTS, we use a global video-transcript contrastive objective, which aligns the features of the video clip and the averaged features of $K$ transcripts.
-It aims to ease the pretext task of TVTS through learning semantic-aware video representations.
+Besides the pretext task of TVTS, we use a global video-transcript contrastive objective.
+It aligns the features of the video clip and the averaged features of $K$ transcripts so that the video and transcript representations are in the same feature space for performing the joint attention to predict transcript orders.
 We combine two objectives to optimize the entire model in an end-to-end manner.
-The first one is the global video-transcript contrastive objective $\mathcal{L}_{\text{align}}$, formulated as a bidirectional InfoNCE~\citep{InfoNCE},